 Volunteer tasks under the Women Empowerment program

-Volunteers working for women empowerment will be expected to fulfill the following tasks on a daily basis;
+Volunteers working for women empowerment will be expected to fulfil the following tasks on a daily basis.

 • Work with women to teach them skills such as sewing, painting, cooking, computer and other skills which can help them in their daily lives.